Code-Institute-Submissions/Trash-Tournaments/README.md

 ### Project Goals

 The idea is to create a static front-end only website consisting of 5 pages to advertise a non competitive [Rocket League](https://www.rocketleague.com/) tournament discord.
 The basis for this idea is being a veteran Rocket League player myself I know first-hand the bad experiences a user can encounter.
-The discord itself is run by me.
+The Discord itself is run by me.
 I consulted with a few friends and proposed the idea to them to give me an idea of requirements, needs and what they would expect/desire from such a product.

 ### Content Requirements

-+ Build an online presence for Trash Tournaments and construct the brands style based on the logo whilst following a minimalistic design.
++ Build an online presence for Trash Tournaments and construct the brand's style based on the logo whilst following a minimalistic design.

     **Strategy for requirement**:

     The only graphic that has been given is the discord logo.
-Due to this, it’s the main inspiration for the design as it returns you to the home page.
-The suggested colour scheme is; white, blue and gold.
+Due to this, it is the main inspiration for the design as it returns you to the home page.
+The suggested colour scheme is: white, blue and gold.
 These 3 colours will create a consistent style for the website and thus the brand.

-    I’ve conducted interviews with the administrators as well as a few current players which provided the information to fill the home page, about section and FAQ.
-I also received information on how the tournaments will be structured time zone wise which provides a basis for the tournaments timetable page.
+    I have conducted interviews with the administrators as well as a few current players which provided the information to fill the home page, about section and FAQ.
+I also received information on how the tournaments will be structured time zone wise which provides a basis for the tournaments' timetable page.

-+ Create a reason to return to the site and showcase users who’ve done the same.
++ Create a reason to return to the site and showcase users who have done the same.

     **Strategy for requirement**:

     Reinforce the Discord's ethos and purpose across all pages and include feedback from players so users are reminded of others and their experiences.
 On the About page, provide a few comments from players about why they stayed/came back.

-    The about page will be the main strategy for this point.
+    The About page will be the main strategy for this point.
 It will include a player feedback section which will have comments from active players with their current rank and a feedback paragraph about their experience as a whole.
 This will allow a new user to see that there is always room for improvement at all ranks and encourage them to get involved (and stay!) through the positive learning experiences displayed.
 There will also be a “user profiles coming soon!” underneath the header on all pages.
 Clicking this will activate a call to action modal where a user will be presented with all the relevant information and how to stay in touch.

     The brand's name and motto are shown in the header across all pages to reinforce the Discord's ethos about redefining community.